mitramkm/mastering-gradle/README.md

 # mastering-gradle

-This is source code repository of the book "Mastering Gradle".
+This is source code repository of the book **Mastering Gradle**.
 This book has ten chapters.
-All the examples explained in the book have been uploaded here -
+All the examples explained in the book have been uploaded here.

 * Chapter 1 - Getting Started
 * Chapter 2 - Groovy Essentials for Gradle